luisfcolon/til/python/memoize-decorator.md

 # Memoize decorator

-This is super duper simple memoize class.
+This is a super duper simple memoize class.
 May not work for all cases.
-It is intended to decorate functions that are **idempotent**.
-My first use was for a restful api call using an id.
+It is intended to decorate functions that are **[idempotent](https://en.wikipedia.org/wiki/Idempotence)**.

+My first use was for a restful GET api call using an id.

 ```python
 class Memoize: